lucatironi/lucatironi.github.io/_posts/2012-10-15-ruby_rails_android_app_authentication_devise_tutorial_part_one.md

        :confirmable, :token_authenticatable
 {% endhighlight %}

-We need a way to bypass the confirmation step after the creation of a new user: setting a date to the <code>confirmed_at</code> will do this.
+We need a way to bypass the confirmation step after the creation of a new user: setting a date to the `confirmed_at` will do this.
 We add a new method to the user model that will be used in our Api controller.

 {% highlight ruby %}
 # file: app/models/user.rb